opensearch-project/documentation-website/_dashboards/quickstart.md

 5. Drag the fields **Cancelled** and **FlightDelay** to the y-axis column.
 6. Drag the field **FlightDelayType** to the x-axis column.
 7. Choose **Save** and name the visualization in the **Title** field.
 8. Choose **Save and return**.
-The following bar chart is added as the last panel on the dashboard, as shown in the following image.
+A bar chart is added as the last panel on the dashboard.

 The following image shows the view you see once you have completed the preceding steps.